dragonflyoss/Dragonfly/FAQ.md

 ------------------------------ | ------------------------- | ----------
-dfdaemon proxy server port     | dfdaemon --port           | The port should   be in the range of 2000-65535. dfget uploader server port     | dfget server --port       | You can use command `dfget server` to start a uploader server before using dfget to download if you don't want to use a random port. supernode register port        | supernode --port          | You can use `dfget --node IP:port` to register with the specified supernode register port. supernode cdn file server port | supernode --download-port | You should prepare a file server firstly and listen on the port that flag `download-port` will use.
+dfdaemon proxy server port     | dfdaemon --port           | The port should   be in the range of 2000-65535. dfget uploader server port     | dfget server --port       | You can use command `dfget server` to start a uploader server before using dfget to download if you don't want to use a random port. supernode register port        | supernode --port          | You can use `dfget --node host:port` to register with the specified supernode register port. supernode cdn file server port | supernode --download-port | You should prepare a file server firstly and listen on the port that flag `download-port` will use.

 **NOTE**: The supernode maintains both Java and Golang versions currently.
 And the above table is for the Golang version.
 And you will get a guide [here](https://d7y.io/en-us/docs/userguide/supernode_configuration.html) for Java version.